Business as usual for Berger's bulls

 Chad Berger’s bucking bulls didn’t give a rip about COVID.
 For them, 2020 was like the nine years previous and they bucked just as hard as they ever had.
 Business as usual.

 One, Smooth Operator, was as rank as ever.
-The reigning world champion bucking bull has a chance to defend his title at the Professional Bull Riders World Finals: Unleash the Beast Nov.
-12-15 at AT&T Stadium in Arlington, Texas.
+The reigning world champion bucking bull has a chance to defend his title at the Professional Bull Riders World Finals: Unleash the Beast held through Sunday at AT&T Stadium in Arlington, Texas.

 Smooth Operator is one of 17 Berger bulls chosen for the prestigious event pitting the world’s best bull riders against the world’s best bulls.
 That is a tribute to how the Mandan stock contractor of the year for nine years running has dominated the sport.
 For Berger, 2020 was anything but business as usual.